-Table 12: Interview Evaluation Criteria
+Table 5: Interview Evaluation Criteria

-N° Criterion % of score Points Description 1 Concept, Innovativeness 40% 1-5 Quality of the proposed solution.
-How innovative it is (demonstrate the innovation potential compared to the existing technology and/or solutions available on the market).
-2 Impacts 30% 1 - 5 Level of impact in matter of: • Environment • Economy • Society (In order of relevance: 1.
-Environment; 2 Economy; 3 Societal) 3 Implementation & Team Capacity 20% 1-5 Quality of the workplan (including milestones); Complementarity and capacity of the team, based on proven experience to deliver the proposed solution and to commercialise it.
+N° Criterion % of score Points Description 1 Concept, Innovativeness 40% 1-5 Quality of the proposed solution; How innovative it is (demonstrate the innovation potential compared to the existing technology and/or solutions available on the market).
+2 Impacts 30% 1-5 Level of impact in matter will be Environmental.
+Economic and societal impacts will be considered positively • Environment • Economy • Society 3 Implementation & Team Capacity 20% 1-5 Quality of the workplan (including milestones); Complementarity and capacity of the team, based on proven experience to deliver the proposed solution and to commercialise it.
 4 Motivation & Future Plans 10% 1 - 5 Motivation to participate in the acceleration programme.
-Expectations from the acceleration programme.
-Alternative plan if not funded by DigiCirc.
+Expectations from the acceleration programme; Alternative plan if not funded by DigiCirc.